jywarren/image-sequencer/README.md

 Details of all modules can be sought using `sequencer.modulesInfo()`.
 This method returns an object which defines the name and inputs of the modules.
 If a module name (hyphenated) is passed in the method, then only the details of that module are returned.

+The `notify` function takes two parameters `msg` and `id`, former being the message to be displayed on console (in case of CLI and node ) and a HTML component(in browser).
+The id is optional and is useful for HTML interface to give appropriate IDs.